-• Tasmania Seafood Pty Ltd is collaborating with Aboriginal communities in the NT to develop hatchery production and ranching of sea cucumbers.
+- The Narungga National Aboriginal Corporation has been granted a seaweed farming licence in SA and is working in partnership with CH4 Global to commercialise cultured seaweeds. - Tasmania Seafood Pty Ltd is collaborating with Aboriginal communities in the NT to develop hatchery production and ranching of sea cucumbers.
 This is a profitable and niche product, which is popular in Asian markets and is revitalising a traditional sector in northern Australia.

 Activities by Aboriginal and Torres Strait Islander peoples are often at the forefront of emerging sectors, coinciding with national demand for greater transparency around provenance and sustainable practices.
-The Northern Land Council60 has stressed the significance of 'flexible, adaptive and creative' undertakings for developing economic activities that are compatible with Aboriginal and Torres Strait Islander skills and approaches.
+The Northern Land Council67 has stressed the significance of 'flexible, adaptive and creative' undertakings for developing economic activities that are compatible with Aboriginal and Torres Strait Islander skills and approaches.

 Through progressive self-determination policies and productive partnership working, there have been numerous cross-sector business achievements over recent years.
-In the 2020-21 period in northern Australia, the Indigenous Land and Sea Corporation61 has reported policy development and new opportunities created across projects, including to increase Indigenous representation in the SA tuna fishing industry; expand service networks in rural, regional and remote locations; implement strategies to protect Indigenous traditional knowledge and intellectual property; and monitor business outcomes through a joint venture assessment framework.
+In the 2020-21 period in northern Australia, the Indigenous Land and Sea Corporation68 has reported policy development and new opportunities created across projects, including to increase Indigenous representation in the SA tuna fishing industry; expand service networks in rural, regional and remote locations; implement strategies to protect Indigenous traditional knowledge and intellectual property; and monitor business outcomes through a joint venture assessment framework.
 Such examples highlight the importance of increasing opportunities and recognition for Aboriginal and Torres Strait Islander Peoples' participation across the seafood industries (see, for example, the case study below).